hhsu15/sql/README.md

 	amount int,
 	customer_id int,
 	FOREIGN KEY(customer_id) REFERENCES customers(id)  # by specifying the foreign key, you can constrain adding record with the key that does not exist in the reference table
-);
+		ON DELETE CASCADE  # on delete of the customer id this record will be deleted too );

 ```